deveel/deveel.ocm.openapi-docs/openapi/description.md

 ### Message Delivered

-## Inbound Messages
+## Inbound Message

 # Pre-Requisites

-Accessing the Messaging APIs and eventually consuming the webhooks produced by the system requires some pre-requisites, in terms of security (_tenant_, _user credentials_) and provisioned configurations (_channels_, _quotas_).
+Accessing the outbound Messaging APIs and eventually consuming the webhooks produced by the system requires some pre-requisites, in terms of security (_customers_, _tenants_, _user credentials_) and provisioned configurations (_channels_, _terminals_, _quotas_).

+## Customer and Tenants

 ## User Credentials

-Before you can start consuming the APIs provided by Deveel OCM you must obtain valid credentials for the supported authentication schemes (at today, just _OAuth2 Client Credentials_).
+Before you can start consuming the APIs provided by Deveel OCM you must obtain valid credentials for the supported authentication schemes (at today, just _OAuth 2.0 Client Credentials_ and _OAuth 2.0 Authorization Code_).

 Contact _info@deveel.com_ to request for the creation of a valid user